IRIV IO Controller (RP2350) by Cytron Technologies

 Have some info to add for this board?
 Edit the source for this page here.

-This is the latest development release of CircuitPython that will work with the IRIV IO Controller (RP2350).
+This is the latest stable release of CircuitPython that will work with the IRIV IO Controller (RP2350).
+Use this release if you are new to CircuitPython.

 Absolute Newest